kylermurphy/gmag/docs/index.md

   - local_dir\THEMIS\site\YYYY\station.file

 The ```carisma``` and ```themis``` modules download a daily file for each station.
 The ```image``` module downloads a single file including data from multiple stations each day.

-The ```gmagrc``` files also defines the web address where data is stored for each array.
-If the addreses change they can be updated here.

 ## Station Parameters